 In Malaysia, you can choose between taxis, buses, and trains.
 In Kuala Lumpur, MRT (Mass Rapid Transit) and LRT (Light Rapid Transit) are also very common and convenient to use.

 The capital of Malaysia is a captivating city to visit.
 Kuala Lumpur is a combination of Malay, Chinese and Indian which indicates your exciting and enlightening culinary journey here.
 The diversity of food is actually one of Kuala Lumpur’s biggest attractions.

-This bustling city offers a wide range of interesting sites such as Petronas Towers, the Menara KL Tower and the Perdana Botanical Garden for travelers to explore.
+This bustling city offers a wide range of interesting sites such as Petronas Towers, the Menara KL Tower, and the Perdana Botanical Garden for travelers to explore.

 Located on the northwest coast of Peninsular Malaysia, Penang is a big state of Malaysia.
 As the capital of Penang, the UNESCO World Heritage Site of George Town is a multicultural and colorful destination.
-The city is famous for the ancient British colonial buildings and Chinese shophouses and mosques.
+The city is famous for its ancient British colonial buildings and Chinese shophouses and mosques.